-For FY 2014 there were 121 admissions and 69 successful completions.
-No inmates were terminated due to rule violations.
-The remaining 52 inmates were either still in treatment, have been transferred to another facility, have been paroled or discharged from custody, and/or decided not to continue with treatment.
+For FY 2015, there were 100 inmates in treatment that carried over from the previous fiscal year with 173 new admissions and 128 successful completions.
+Sixty-six inmates did not complete treatment programming; Thirteen were terminated due to rule violations and the remaining 53 inmates were either transferred to another facility, paroled or discharged from custody, or decided not to continue with treatment.